arafato/alicloud-core-concepts-book/manuscript/infrastructure_essentials.md

 This section will give a short overview about the fundamental aspects of storage on Alibaba Cloud.
 In particular, we will focus on storage services that you can use in combination with ECS, and Object Storage.

 ### ECS Mountable Storage
+Generally speaking, there exist two kinds of storage options you can use in combination with ECS instances:
+1. Persistent Storage
+2. Ephemeral Storage

+Persistent Storage keeps your data stored independently from the lifecycle of the ECS instance whereas Ephemeral Storage is closely bound to the lifecycle of your ECS instance.
+That is, data stored on persistent storage won't get lost in cases of ECS restarts or hot migration, or when you delete an ECS instance.
+It exists independently and can be also mounted easily between different ECS instances.
+Ephemeral Storage on the other hand will get lost in case of ECS reboots, hot migration (to be more precise it is not guaranteed to be kept) and ECS deletion.
+Usually, it is a lot faster since this kind of storage is directly attached to the physical host system whereas persistent storage lives in a different dedicated cluster.
+So every access needs to cross the network.

+For *Persistent Storage* Alibaba Cloud offers the following options:
+**Cloud Disk**
+Cloud Disk is a high-performance, low latency block storage service for Alibaba Cloud ECS.
+It supports random or sequential read and write operations.
+Block Storage is similar to a physical disk.
+You can format a Block Storage device and create a file system on it to meet the data storage needs of your business.
+One Cloud Disk can be mounted to *at most* one ECS instance.
+The ECS instance and the Cloud Disk need to be in the same availability zone.
+Cross-AZ communication is not supported.

+The disks come in three tiers: *Enhanced SSD*, *Standard SSD*, and *Ultra Disk*. *Basic Disks* are no longer for purchase but only exist for backwards compatibility reasons.
+Each of these tiers share the same maximum capacity of 32.768 GB and data reliability of 99.9999999% (see below paragraph).
+They differ, however, in maximum IOPS, maximum throughput, and single-channel random write access latency.
+The maximum IOPS of *Enhanced SSD* is 1 million and the maximum throughput 4000 MB/s with an access latency of around 0,2 ms making it one of the most performant persistent disk options out of every cloud provider.
+Please consult https://www.alibabacloud.com/help/doc-detail/25382.htm for details.

+Each piece of data is also replicated three times across the block storage cluster in the same availability zone to ensure a data reliability of 99.9999999% during read and write operations.
+Thus, any extra redundancy mechanism such as RAID 1 is not recommended.

+**Shared Cloud Disk**

 - Cloud Disks (both persistent and ephemeral), also focus on shared Cloud Disks, and NAS, and oss-fuse

 ### OSS